ibm-cloud-docs/hlf-support/howto/ibm-hlfsupport-console-create-app.md

       try {

         // Parse the connection profile.
 This would be the path to the file downloaded
-        // from the IBM Blockchain Platform operational console. const ccpPath = path.resolve(__dirname, 'connection.json');
+        // from the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric operational console. const ccpPath = path.resolve(__dirname, 'connection.json');
         const ccp = JSON.parse(fs.readFileSync(ccpPath, 'utf8'));